Wireless bomb disposal robots or explosive ordnance disposal (EOD) uses, types, features & design

 Bomb disposal robots provide the bomb disposal squad with safety & security from the risks that they face every day, Bomb disposal robots can analyze & check a suspicious packet before actually approaching it for disposal, they present an extra layer of protection to the bomb disposal squad, and they can be controlled from afar.

-They can cater to the needs of the bomb disposal squad, the military, the police and they are used for the personnel who handle radioactive materials, They have countless applications and can be used in different environments and scenarios, wireless bomb disposal robot can be used by the bomb disposal squad, while at another instance it can be used for handling mines, While another application can offer update information in a hostage situation.
+They can cater to the needs of the bomb disposal squad, the military, the police and they are used for the personnel who handle radioactive materials, They have countless applications and can be used in different environments and scenarios, wireless bomb disposal robots can be used by the bomb disposal squad, while at another instance it can be used for handling mines, While another application can offer update information in a hostage situation.

-Bomb disposal robot helps avoid the risk of deadly scenarios to life, if the robot can’t reach the item for disruption, it can be used to get information, events recorded by the robot’s camera can offer evidence for further analysis, Bomb disposal robots can be easily transported, they are fast & mobile, they keep personnel, assets & civilians out of danger.
+Bomb disposal robot helps avoid the risk of deadly scenarios to life, if the robot can’t reach the item for disruption, it can be used to get information, and events recorded by the robot’s camera can offer evidence for further analysis, Bomb disposal robots can be easily transported, they are fast & mobile, they keep personnel, assets & civilians out of danger.

-The main goal of the robot is to offer safety to the bomb disposal squad by providing an extra line of defense, The robot offers remote monitoring and controlling application for analysis of a suspicious packet (or bomb), It allows the user to manipulate the packet using the robotic arm, It presents visual feedback from the site of the packet, and it offers a very user-friendly control application.
+The main goal of the robot is to offer safety to the bomb disposal squad by providing an extra line of defense, The robot offers remote monitoring and controlling applications for analysis of a suspicious packet (or bomb), It allows the user to manipulate the packet using the robotic arm, It presents visual feedback from the site of the packet, and it offers a very user-friendly control application.

 The robot consists of base, robotic arm, video feedback base consists of four DC motors and one stepper motor, one DC motor attached to every wheel on the robotic base and stepper motor for movement of arm shoulder, Robotic arm consists of two DC motors, which are used for the elbow and gripper movements, The control application controls the behavior of the base and the robotic arm, by sending control signals to the serial port using the Atmel 89C51 microcontroller, which is the brain of the robot.